meldurson/AllTameable/Wiki_Tamelist.md

     *Default,true,1500,300,1.4,10,30,15,Raspberry:Blueberries:Carrot:Turnip:Mushroom:Cloudberry:OnionSoup:Onion,false,true,7,0.66,90,2000
     Surtling,consumeItems=Coal:ElderBark
-This will use all the default values except for consumeItems
+This will use all the default values except for consumeItems.
-__This can make your tamelists more readable and if you want to change something it will be faster to change as you may only need to change the default values__
+__This can make your TameLists more readable and if you want to change something it will be faster to change as you may only need to change the default values.__

 ## Custom Options:

-### **Custom options have to be referenced by name in your Tamelist files\**
+### **Custom options have to be referenced by name in your TameList files.\**

 __canMateWithSelf:__ default=true, options:true,false
 Makes it so can only mate with other creatures that have been specified and not creatures with the same prefab *(Useful for male/female of same creature)*

 __specificOffspring:__ default=none, specify in the form __Mate(offspring1:chance1/offspring2:chance2/...)__
-The following will make it so can only breed Goblins when breeding GoblinShaman and GoblinBrute with an 80% chance and when breeding two GoblinShaman there is a 70% chance to get a GoblinBrute and 30% to get a GoblinShaman
+The following will make it so can only breed Goblins when breeding GoblinShaman and GoblinBrute with an 80% chance and when breeding two GoblinShaman there is a 70% chance to get a GoblinBrute and 30% to get a GoblinShaman.

     Goblin,-1
     *GoblinElites,true,2300,500,2,10,90,15,SerpentMeatCooked:CookedLoxMeat:BloodPudding:FishWraps:LoxPie:TurnipStew:SerpentStew:BlackSoup:WolfMeatSkewer:WolfJerky:CookedWolfMeat:CookedHareMeat,false,true,5,0.66,200,3200